-The questions' were proposed.
+The questions were proposed.

-RANGANATHAN Nadu): Mr. Deputy Chairman, Sir, I rise to speak on these Bills not to oppose the separation of Audit and Accounts, with which concept almost everyone will agree in nor to minimize the need to improve the financial management of departments by their own heads.
-I, however, venture to submit that the manner in which it is proposed to effect this does not appear to me to be appropriate.
-It is bound to increase the cost of administration considerably, much more than what is indicated in the Financial Memorandum appended to this Bill.
-An attempt at separation was made in the U.P. many years ago and according to the late Shri M.S.
-Ramayyar's authoritative, publication entitled "Indian Audit and Accounts Department" published by the Indian Institute of Public Administration, it came to Rs.
-3.16 lakhs per annum for that State alone. present rates of remuneration it will be much more and if one takes into account all the states and the Centre, the additional expenditure will become sia able.
-Eventually the separation which v introduced in U.P. in 1926, was abandr in 1931 The Administrative Ref Commission which also considered question recommended in their repc Finance, Accounts and Audit.
-I gi with the Comptroller and Auditor-General, Comptroller already been established."
+SHRI S. RANGANATHAN (Tamil Chairman, Sir, I Nadu): Mr. Deputy rise to speak on these Bills not to oppose the separation of Audit and Accounts, with which concept almost everyone will agree in principle, nor to minimize the need to improve the financial management of departments by their own heads. ever, venture to submit that the manner in which it is proposed to effect this does not appear to me to be appropriate.
+It is bound to increase the cost of administration considerably, very much more than what is indicated in the Financial Memorandum appended to this Bill.
+An attempt at separation was made in the U.P. many years ago and according to the late Shri.
+M.S.
+Ramayyar's authoritative publication entitled "Indian Audit and Accounts Department" published by the Indian Institute of Public Administration, it came to Rs.
+3.16 lakhs per annum for that State alone.
+On present rates of remuneration it will be much more and if one takes into account all the states and the Centre, the additional expenditure will become Eventually the separation which v introduced in U.P. in 1926, was abando in 1931.
+The Administrative Ref Commission which also considered question recommended in their repo Finance, Accounts and Audit, I gu with the Comptroller and Auditor-Gene-Comptroller ral, except in the case of the Departseparate Accounts ments for which Offices have already been established."

-"Recommendation 17: We mend that as a matter of general the responsibility for the compilati, central accounts may continue to
+"Recommendation 17: We mend that as a matter of general the responsibility for the compilation central accounts may continue to